wpendl99/.github/profile/uxdesign/uxdesign.md

 You need to consider both the frequency and complexity of your security wall.
 If the user feels that the security wall is too onerous for the value that the application is providing, they will find another solution.
 Likewise if the user feels that there is not enough security then they will not trust you with their data.

 Here is an example of an application for learning how to code.
 They need a user's email so that they can store course progress, but they don't even ask for a password because the email address is enough to uniquely identify the user.
 Authentication occurs when the user provides the security code that is emailed to the address that they provided.
-From then one the application remembers the email address.
+From then on the application remembers the email address.
 If the user accesses the application on a different device then the user just needs to do another once-per-device authentication.

 ![Registration wall](designWallsRegistration.png)